-- Provide a platform for students to engage with global health issues through facilitating access to medical equipment and supplies for the purposes of donating them to the hospitals and developing communities our Project supports.
+- Provide a platform for students to engage with global health issues through facilitating access to medical equipment and supplies for the purposes of donating them to the hospitals and developing communities that the Project supports;

 - Establish the Medical Aid Project as a reputable avenue for individuals and parties desiring to provide goods for the purposes of medical aid and relief.

-If you have organised an elective for 2015 and would like to be involved in the Medical Aid Project, please fill out and submit the form below:
+If you have organised an elective for 2018 and would like to apply for medical supplies and equipment, please fill in the form below!

 Over the course of the year, TIME MAP organises various fundraising events including multiple bake sales and the Annual Beach Volleyball Tournament.

 For more information on TIME MAP's upcoming events, visit its Facebook Page!